fde-capu/ft_services/README.md

 ---

-Copyright 2020 fde-capu
+Copyright 2021 fde-capu

-This is how I made a Kjubernetes project, afterall, researching on the Internet.
+This is how I have made a Kubernetes project, afterall, researching on the Internet.
 I am happy if you find it usefull to your studies.
 If you find anything profitable, do not use it without getting in touch, and we can work together.